-Indian stock markets continued to trade above the dotted line over last two hours of trade on buying witnessed in index heavyweights.
-All sectoral indices were trading in the green except IT and Auto stocks.
+The Indian equity markets continued to trade in green during the last two hours of trade on the back of sustained buying across the board.
+All the sectoral indices are trading in the green barring auto and healthcare.

 Most of the Pharma stocks are trading mixed with Aurobindo and JB Chemicals being among the top gainers and Lupin and Cipla among the losers.
 As per the financial daily, government is in the process to permit three more drugs under compulsory licensing.
 The three drugs in issue viz Trastuzumab, Ixabepilone and Dasatinib are indicated for cancer treatment and belong to innovators like Roche and BMS.
 The government has appointed a panel to work on the issue and decide whether the said drugs can be marketed under the compulsory licensing provisions by the companies.
 As per sources, the health ministry has sent proposal regarding compulsory licensing for the three drugs to the concerned authorities.
 Natco was the first Indian company to get compulsory license for manufacturing of Bayer's version of Nexavar, on the grounds of affordibility in price.
 The price difference between the generic and innovator's drug was as much as 32 times Natco's drug price.
 Compulsory licensing is a provision under the WTO that allows a government to permit a company to manufacture a patented drug without the consent of the innovator company.